-The Illinois Broadcasters Association’s Multicultural Internship Program is a nationally recognized program.
+The Illinois Broadcasters Association’s Minority Internship Program is a nationally recognized program.
 IBA has nurtured a diverse group of future Illinois broadcasters, offering them opportunities to work and grow with some of the most dedicated professionals in broadcasting.
 IBA MIP interns work at radio and television stations throughout Illinois.
-The experiences they report and the successes they achieve reflect the time and resources IBA has committed to the Multicultural Internship Program.
+The experiences they report and the successes they achieve reflect the time and resources IBA has committed to the Minority Internship Program.

 Students selected for IBA internships are the cream of the crop.
 They are chosen by their schools as applicants in a highly competitive process that ultimately whittles down a pool of quality candidates to just a half-dozen or so finalists for paid summer internships.
 Candidates come from state universities and colleges that are Academics members of the IBA.
 Applications are reviewed by IBA’s MIP coordinator, a broadcaster and broadcast educator, who interviews applicants at their schools and visits them on site during the internship.
 MIP interns receive a stipend from IBA through the sponsor station to help underwrite their experience.
 Students will develop a work schedule in conjunction with the sponsor station and the IBA Coordinator.
 The MIP coordinator monitors the intern’s progress, debriefs the interns at the conclusion of their internships and serves as a mentor before, during and after the internship.

 Potential candidates should work with their IBA Academic Committee member on campus to begin the process.
 Check with your department chair, counselor or college internship coordinator for information.